NetworkBlockDevice/nbd/doc/proto.md

-    Even if the client did not use the `NBD_CMD_FLAG_REQ_ONE` flag in its request, the server MAY return less descriptors in the reply than would be required to fully specify the whole range of requested information to the client, if the number of descriptors would be over 16 otherwise and looking up the information would be too resource-intensive for the server.
+    Even if the client did not use the `NBD_CMD_FLAG_REQ_ONE` flag in its request, the server MAY return less descriptors in the reply than would be required to fully specify the whole range of requested information to the client, if looking up the information would be too resource-intensive for the server, so long as at least one extent is returned.
+Servers should however be aware that most clients implementations will then simply ask for the next extent instead.

 All error chunk types have bit 15 set, and begin with the same *error*, *message length*, and optional *message* fields as